-Like the Explore page, these posts are selected based on several of the factors listed in this post, including engagement (how many likes and comments the post received, the popularity of the hashtag and how quick your post receives engagement.
-This will appear the same for every users searching a specific hashtag, while the Explore page is tailored to your individual interests.
+Like the Explore page, these posts are selected based on several of the factors listed in this post, including engagement (how many likes and comments the post received), the popularity of the hashtag and how quick your post receives engagement.
+This will appear the same for every user searching a specific hashtag, while the Explore page is tailored to your individual interests.

 Use Instagram Analytics to See What’s Working (and What Isn’t)

-Taking on your Instagram strategy with a better understanding of what’s working (and what isn’t) will help you come up with a fine-tuned strategy, saving you time and effort.
+Taking on your Instagram strategy with a better understanding of what’s working (and what isn’t) will help you come up with a finely tuned marketing plan, saving you time and effort in the long run.

 Optimize your Instagram content and grow your engagement by comparing which post types or photos are performing best, and applying those learnings to your Instagram strategy!

-Although the Instagram algorithm changes seem to be frequent and ever-changing, it’s possible to stay on top of them by better understanding how they work.
+Although the Instagram algorithm updates seem to be frequent, ever-changing (and often never announced!) it’s possible to stay on top of them by better understanding how they work.